The bad news is…. wherever you look, there are people better at CrossFit than you.

 - You need at minimum 1 pull up, and a couple kipped.
 You need 1 dip and 10 push ups.
 You need to kick up to a handstand against the wall and lower your head to the floor.
 You need to perform a muscle-up transition.
 You need the kipping motion of a toes to to bar, even if you cannot quite get your toes to the bar.

-The classes are on Monday, Wednesday, Friday morning 09.00 to 11.00 am.
+The classes are on Monday and Friday morning 09.00 to 11.00 am.
 They are charged at our normal class rates (so in effect 2 hours for the price of 1).

-The allocated coach is Andrew Stemler whose experience as a CrossFit teacher, CrossFit trainer, bodyworker is unrivaled.
+The allocated coach is Andrew Stemler whose experience as a CrossFit teacher, CrossFit trainer, bodyworker is unrivalled.

 The programme is reassuringly effective and unoriginal

 Monday you’ll snatch for 30 -40 minutes, then perform weighted pull-ups, then practice kipping for pull-ups and TTB.
 Then it’s 2 to 3 WODs

 Wednesday you’ll work on core strength skills: heavy back squat, deadlift, and bench, followed by muscle-ups.
 Then it’s 2 to 3 WOD’s